 Apply ice or a cold therapy compression wrap to reduce pain and swelling.
-The sooner cold is applied the sooner you will stop swelling, inflammation and pain and the faster the healing process can begin.
+The sooner cold is applied, the sooner you will stop swelling, inflammation, and pain.
+Therefore, the faster the healing process can begin.

-Rest the arm.
-A sling can sometimes be useful for more severe rotator cuff injuries if you still need to go to work school as it will immobilize the shoulder but can be removed at night.
+A sling can sometimes be useful for more severe rotator cuff injuries.
+If you still need to go to work school it will immobilize your shoulder, but can be removed at night.

 What can a Sports Injury professional do?

-Do I need surgery?
+Do I need rotator cuff surgery?